ShipEngine/connect-website/app-types/index.md

 App Types
 =========

-There are currently two types of applications  you can build for the ShipEngine Integration Platform.
+There are currently two types of applications  you can build for the ShipEngine Connect.

 Carrier App
 -----------